-- Track 1C provides fixed, capacity-based rebates at \$1.10 per watt for solar PV generating systems that offset common area electrical load, Non-VNM Tenant Load, or VNM Tenant Load with <50% Tenant Benefit. - Track 1D provides fixed, capacity-based rebates at \$1.80 per watt for solar PV generating systems that offset VNM Tenant Load with ≥ 50% Tenant Benefit.
+- Track 1C provides fixed, capacity-based rebates at \$1.10 per watt for solar PV generating systems that offset common area electrical load, Non-VNM Tenant Load, or VNM Tenant Load with <50% Tenant Benefit. - 2.
+Track 1D provides fixed, capacity-based rebates at \$1.80 per watt for solar PV generating systems that offset VNM Tenant Load with ≥ 50% Tenant Benefit.

 The PAs began accepting applications from the existing waitlists for Tracks 1C and 1D in August 2015.
-As of December 31, 2018, PG&E, SCE, and CSE are fully subscribed within their respective program territories.
+As of June 30, 2019, CSE was fully subscribed within the PA's territories, and their waitlists are currently closed to new applications.
+SCE and PG&E will reopen to new applications later this year.

-Since the inception of the program, the PAs have paid out more than \$99,519,467 in incentives on 451 Track 1 and Track 2 completed solar projects statewide.
+Since the inception of the Program, the PAs have paid out more than \$108,568,132 in incentives on 513 Track 1 and Track 2 completed solar projects statewide.
 For the

-&lt;sup>4 Conclusion of Law 26 of D.11-07-031 provides that all funds remaining in MASH Track 2 should be shifted to MASH Track 1.
+&lt;sup>4 COL 26 of D.11-07-031 provides that all funds remaining in MASH Track 2 should be shifted to MASH Track 1.